-The verbs turn an grow can also indicate change.
-Use Grow for change over a long time.
+The verbs turn and grow can also indicate change.
+Use grow for change over a long time.
 Use turn for a faster development, sometimes we can use go instead of turn.

 - In Autumn, the leaves turn brown. (also: … the leaves go brown.)

 - It felt as if her hair had turned grey overnight. (also: her hair had gone gray …)

 - I want to grow old with you. (fixed expression)

 - The rich are growing richer and the poor are growing poorer. (also: the rich are getting/becoming richer …)

 Unlike other languages, we cannot use the verbs get or become to talk about age and birthdays.
 Instead, we use the verb turn.

 - Layla is turning 30 next year. (not:

 - He turned 22 on his last birthday. (not:

 Now let’s take a closer look at some of the other meanings of get.
 Given its many meanings, get is a very useful word to learn.
 We mostly use it in informal spoken English, while its equivalent verbs are reserved for formal written English.
 Please note that become is not possible in these examples.